scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-5/index.md

 In the code above, we are looping through each of the foundation piles in our `Solitaire` game instance, and as long as the `value` on the pile is not `0`, which means the pile is empty, we then update the Card Image game object to be visible and to have the correct `frame`.

-If you save your code changes and view the game in the browser, if we add a valid card to the foundation pile, we should see that the texture on the foundation pile is updated.
+If you save your code changes and view the game in the browser, if you add a valid card to the foundation pile, you should see that the texture on the foundation pile is updated.

 ![Updated foundation piles](./images/solitaire-phaser-3-tutorial-4-6.gif)